 "Now we have people we have never heard from before reaching out and through Rep. Dow, she's been gathering a list of folks that want beef," he says, "and we've been working day and night just helping match people to ranchers in their area that have cattle that are ready to go into processing."

 The pandemic has shifted people’s consumption habits, says New Mexico Agriculture Secretary Jeff Witte.
 People have gotten used to stocking up and eating more at home since restaurants have been closed.
 But grocery stores have also been limiting how much meat people could buy, and it’s more expensive.

 "And so the consumers started wondering, where’s all the food?
 That's when people started recognizing that there was an issue in the supply chain," says Witte.
 A loud rooster crows in the background, as Witte is working remotely from his barn in Las Cruces during the pandemic.

 He says two more USDA-inspected processors will open this year in Las Vegas and Mountainair, and there’s talk of creating a state inspection program, which could help local ranchers get their meat to retailers faster.

 The state used to have its own inspection program, but it was nixed in 2008 during a budget crisis.
 "The executive branch decided that was one program that they could cut out because, in essence, the USDA could come in and do the inspections," Witte says.
 "The issue with that is USDA has limited staff."

 Witte anticipates a push in the next legislative session to bring back the state inspection program, and hopes lawmakers will find it a worthwhile investment despite looming budget deficits.

-"People are recognizing that food is something they can’t take for granted, and they’re starting to recognize that farmers and ranchers in this state do a pretty good job of producing food," he says.
+"People are recognizing that food is something they can’t take for granted, and they’re starting to recognize that farmers and ranchers do a pretty good job in the state of producing food," he says.